 becomes directly responsible for his experience with

-and gives him a first appointment within a team of the Canadian
+candidate and gives him a first appointment within a team of the

-Province from the moment his bishop released him from his diocesan
+Canadian Province from the moment his bishop released him from his

-duties.
-This first experience in the Society usually lasts at
+diocesan duties.
+This first experience in the Society usually

-first experience as a candidate, the priest participates in the
+this first experience as a candidate, the priest participates in

 - Periodic meetings